 Another option is to use pasteurized eggs in recipes which call for uncooked eggs.
-Pasteurized shell eggs are available at some supermarkets and cost more per dozen.
+Pasteurized shell eggs are available at some supermarkets and cost more.
 Commercial pasteurization of eggs is a heat process at low temperatures.
-It destroys salmonella bacteria that may be present.
-Pasteurization has a small effect on flavor, nutritional content or functional properties of eggs.
+It destroys Salmonella bacteria that may be present.
+Pasteurization has a small effect on flavor, nutritional content and functional properties of eggs.

 Light ice creams made with gelatin instead of eggs are good low cholesterol choices.
 The milk or cream used in ice cream determines the fat and calorie content.
 Whole milk and cream produce ice cream with more fat and calories than products prepared with skim milk.
 Substituting a lower fat milk product for all or part of the milk or cream lowers calories.
 However, this product will be less rich and creamy.